 All the gin (& tonic) samples are FREE

-When you enter the festival you get a tasting glass (unfortunately you have to return this at the end) and all the gin tastings are free.
+When you enter the festival you get a tasting glass and all the gin tastings are free.
 You can try them neat (like a gin head like me!) or with tonic in a mini g&t.

 You don’t need to drink everything either, there are spittoons available if you want to pace yourself on the tastings.